Children and family

 Advice and support for M&B doctoral candidates and postdocs with children or with health problems

-This is what you should know about scholarships and the difference between scholarships/stipends (these two terms are used synonymously in Germany) and salaried (university) positions:
+This is what you should know about scholarships, and about the difference between scholarships/stipends (these two terms are used synonymously in Germany) and salaried (university) positions:

 By law and owing to the rules of third-party funding agencies, the entitlements, terms and conditions regarding prolonged illness, pregnancy, Mutterschutz (maternity protection), Kindergeld (child support), and Elternzeit (parental leave) differ significantly for people who are on ...